elastic-interval/pretenst-com/_drafts/2020-08-10-prefab-tension-tower.md

 Ever since the first [prefab tension](/construction/2020/06/15/prefab-tension-1) project I've wondered what it would be like to tighten an entire tensegrity tower by a screwing action.
 How tight could I get a tower to be?

-In the software it's easy because the model is abstract, the mechanics of the connection is just there and just perfect.
+In the software it's too easy because the model is abstract, the mechanics of all the many connections are just there, and they're just perfect by definition.

 ![tower][tower-0]

 Real life can be a bit more challenging.

-I ordered some 20cm M6 nylon threaded rods and nuts, and got some more 1mm Dyneema cord.
+I ordered some 20cm M6 nylon threaded rods and nuts, and got some more 1mm Dyneema cord to go with my PVC pipes.
 The idea is to make bars that I can extend, and prefabricate the tension.

 ![tower][tower-a]